 Budgeting for CIP Activity: There are three companion budgets presented to the Board.
-The first is the annual operating budget, known as the "revenue requirement" basis for establishing customer charges.
-Included in that calculation are operations and maintenance expense, debt service, Master Bond Ordinance (MBO) reserve requirements, system lease requirements, revenue financed capital targets, water residential assistance program commitments, and legacy obligations.
-The second is the Construction Fund budget which provides inflows (bond proceeds and investment income) and outflows (CIP spend).
+The first is the annual operating budget, known as the "revenue requirement" for establishing customer charges.
+The revenue requirement includes operations and maintenance expense, debt service, Master Bond Ordinance (MBO) reserve requirements, system lease requirements, revenue financed capital targets, water residential assistance program funding, and legacy obligations.
+The second is the Construction Fund budget which provides inflows (bond proceeds, grants, and investment income) and outflows (CIP spend).
 The third is the I&E Fund which provides inflows (transfers in from revenue collected) and outflows (CIP spend and capital outlay).
-The I&E Fund is managed to achieve a minimum cash balance to ensure stable funding between bond transactions and provide for cashflow stability.
+The I&E Fund is managed to achieve a minimum cash balance to ensure stable capital program funding between bond transactions and provide for cashflow stability.